Sayo-nika/Alcantara/.github/CONTRIBUTING.md

  // Newline Braces
 }
 ```
+## Variable Naming

+Alcantara uses UpperCamelCase to be consistent with Flutter's definition names. snake_case is not allowed by headlessCamelCase is allowed too.

 ## Linting

 Additional repository coding styles are enforced by the Linter.
 Make sure to run `dartfmt` regularly.